muxspace/zeomancer_web/site/content/_index.md

 # long-text
 what_blurb:
     class: bg-grey-1
-    heading: "Pre-order a device for yourself, and we'll give one to a farmer in Africa"
+    heading: "Pre-order a device for yourself, and we'll give one to a farmer in Africa 🙌"
     text: "We're partnered with organizations in Tanzania and Kenya to distribute at least 1200 devices to farmers in those countries.
 Your purchase of a device covers the cost of another device for a farmer there.
-Help us reach all of these farmers by supporting our crowdfunding campaign!"
+Help us reach all of these farmers by supporting our crowdfunding campaign"
     image: /img/platform_4.png

 signup: